chainwayxyz/citrea-docs/technical-specs/characteristics/nodes.md

 The Batch Prover is a special node that generates ZK Proofs of correct execution for batches of Citrea blocks.

 As mentioned in the [block production](./block-production/README.md), the sequencer posts sequencer commitments on Bitcoin.
 Once they are finalized, the batch prover fetches these commitments and also retrieves the corresponding batch of Citrea blocks from its local state.
-Combining these two, the batch prover produces a succinct proof that the transition from the previous state to the new state was computed correctly.
+Using these two inputs, the batch prover produces a succinct proof that the transition from the previous state to the new state was computed correctly.
 Therefore, it attests the following: “**_if you start from the last proven state and execute all these transactions in order, you will arrive at the state root claimed by the sequencer_**” – using this, anyone (e.g. full nodes) can verify without replaying the transactions themselves.

 Citrea’s batch prover uses a Groth16 circuit (running in the [Risc0](https://risczero.com) zkVM environment, with [Boundless](https://beboundless.xyz)) to achieve this.
 Once the proof for a given batch of blocks is generated, the batch prover packages the proof (and any needed public inputs, like the old and new state root, and the range of block indices covered) into a transaction that is posted on the Bitcoin network.